sigmundch/compilers_output_samples/module/README.md

+# Modules

+How is code organize into files?

-# Samples of module representations (ddc only)
+## DDC module representations

-## Overview of DDC module systems/formats
+### Overview of DDC module systems/formats
 - es6/d8
   - The modules in this format will be peppered with "import" or "export" and other ES6 features
   - Doesn't handle cross-module renaming when modules have the same name but different paths